 Find all Tallmadge & Watson digital images

-Crombie Taylor papers
+Crombie Taylor Papers

-[P] Known as an architect, design educator and preservationist who championed the work of Louis H. Sullivan, this collection documents both Crombie's own designs as well as his Sullivan-related studies.
+4 linear feet [P] Known as an architect, design educator and preservationist who championed the work of Louis H. Sullivan, this collection documents both Crombie’s own designs as well as his Sullivan-related studies.
 The latter group includes stencils, wallpapers, drawings, photographs, and paper files.

 John Garrett Thorpe & Associates Architectural Archive

-[U] John G. Thorpe AIA (1944–2016) was an architect and historic preservation advocate who provided restoration and preservation design services on 55 buildings designed by Frank Lloyd Wright and 68 by other Prairie School era architects.
+3 linear feet [P] John G. Thorpe AIA (1944–2016) was an architect and historic preservation advocate who provided restoration and preservation design services on 55 buildings designed by Frank Lloyd Wright and 68 by other Prairie School era architects.
 This collection consists of approximately 3000 drawings and project files representing 33 of the projects designed by Wright (including Wright’s Home and Studio, Unity Temple, and the Heurtley, Coonley and Tomek residences) in addition to 27 projects by the other Prairie School- and Victorian-era architects, such Richardson’s Glessner Residence, W.W.
 Boyington’s Hegeler Carus Mansion of 1876 and the Ernest Hemingway Birthplace Home.

-John S. Van Bergen collection
+John S. Van Bergen Collection

 [U] John Shellette Van Bergen was born on October 2, 1885, in Oak Park, Illinois in 1885.
 Van Bergen went to work for Walter Burley Griffin in 1907 as an apprentice draftsman and in January of 1909 left for Frank Lloyd Wright’s office in Oak Park.
 While at Wright’s studio he did working drawings and supervision for the Frederick Robie and Mrs. Thomas Gale houses.
 Van Bergen later worked for William E. Drummond until opening his own office several years later.
 Van Bergen designed dozens of Prairie School style residences in the Chicago area, predominantly in the suburbs of Oak Park and River Forest.

-Frank Lloyd Wright in Michigan collection, 1945–1988
+Frank Lloyd Wright in Michigan Collection, 1945–1988

 .5 linear foot [P] This collection contains research documents assembled by the donor, R. Dale Northup, while writing his book, Frank Lloyd Wright in Michigan, (Reference Publications Inc., 1991).
 Primarily composed of photocopies of correspondence between Wright and his clients and also between Mr. Northup and Wright’s clients and the current owners of the homes, the collection also includes a few photographs and blueprints documenting Wright’s Michigan projects.

-Wrightiana collection, about 1897–2017 (bulk 1949–1969)
+Wrightiana Collection, about 1897–2017 (bulk 1949–1969)

 6 linear feet [P] One of the founders of the Prairie School of architecture, and renowned for his prodigous contributions to American architectural philosophy, teaching, and practice, Frank Lloyd Wright began his career in the Chicago office of [Dankmar] Adler and [Louis H.] Sullivan in the early 1880s.
 Wright established his own firm in 1893 and continued to practice until his death in 1959.
 In addition to his design work for buildings, furniture, decorative and graphic arts, Wright also wrote extensively on his architectural ideas.
 Amassed from various sources, this collection includes booklets, pamphlets, brochures, letters, transcripts of lectures, published articles, and photographs of and/or about Frank Lloyd Wright, his design projects, exhibitions, honors, lectures, writings, Taliesin East, and Taliesin West.